spack/spack/lib/spack/docs/build_systems/rocmpackage.rst

 macros are required to be set and the only dependency needing rocm options is ``mydeppackage``.
 You will need to customize the flags as needed for your build.

+The ``rocm_prefix_info`` dictionary has a number entries that can be utilized to further customize the flags.
+In the previous example, the path for the device libraries is explicitly set from the value in the dictionary.
+A complete list of dictionary entries can be found in the ``hip`` package.

 This example also illustrates how to check for the ``rocm`` variant using ``self.spec`` and how to retrieve the ``amdgpu_target`` variant's value